-Even though damage may not even be related to the home sharing activity, like in the event of a random rain storm where water damage happens, or a break-in theft, this bad luck requires insurance coverage to protect you just like it does every other day.
+Even though damage may not even be related to the home-sharing activity—say a random rain storm causes water damage, or a break-in theft occurs—this bad luck requires insurance coverage to protect you just like it does every other day.
 The most important thing is to get insurance that will protect you.
 For this, the insurance company needs to be aware of your circumstances or your policy could be rendered invalid.

 Your home insurance policy was likely underwritten as a "residential only" home.
 Home sharing puts your insurance contract and coverage at risk because the insurance company never agreed to insure the peril of occasional home rental or home sharing.

-Affordable Coverage May Be Available to You for Airbnb Rentals and Home Sharing
+Affordable Home-Sharing Coverage May Be Available

-Insurance companies are starting to catch onto the needs of the modern homeowner who may be involved in home-sharing.
-Here are some endorsement's you should ask your home insurer about if you are considering renting your home through a home sharing network.
+Insurance companies are starting to catch on to the needs of the modern homeowner who may be involved in home-sharing.
+Here are some endorsements you should ask your home insurer about if you are considering renting your home through a home-sharing network.

-- Exclude home-sharing but still allow you to keep traditional homeowners coverage
+- Exclude home sharing, but still allow you to keep traditional homeowners coverage

 - Add coverage for home-sharing activities (the best option)